If you are coming to the UK to study on a programme that is less than 6 months long, you may be able to apply for a Standard Visitor visa

 Conditions of the Standard Visitor visa

-Extending a Standard Visitor Visa is in the UK is not an option.
+Extending a Standard Visitor Visa is in the UK is not an option (with some very rare exceptions).
 Also, you cannot switch into another visa category once you are in the UK.
 This means you must leave the UK on or before the visa expiry date.

 You are not allowed to work in the UK if you have a Standard Visitor Visa.
 This includes work placements and unpaid work.